kubernetize/opendkim/README.md

 # opendkim

 Opendkim installed from Alpine.
-All confiuration shall be mounted externally.
+All configuration shall be mounted externally.